Nominations for our 2027 nurse awards are now open!

 Tonya Hill, RN

-We are honored to present Chris Henshaw with a 2025 Shining Star Award.
+We are honored to present Edna Cortez with a 2026 Shining Star Award.
 Congratulations!

 Lindsey Royal, RN, BSN

-We are proud to honor Annika with the 2025 KCNA Shining Star Award!
+We are proud to honor Dr. Jamie Shirley with the 2026 KCNA Shining Star Award!

 Special Project